-- remaining active, especially on long flights; stretch your legs and arms and move around whenever possible
+- Remaining active, especially on long flights; stretch your legs and arms and move around whenever possible

-- getting some sleep if it’s already night at your destination and use an eye mask and earplugs to block out light and noise; otherwise, try and stay awake so you can sleep at the proper time when you arrive.
+- Get some sleep if it’s already night at your destination and use an eye mask and earplugs to block out light and noise; otherwise, try and stay awake so you can sleep at the proper time when you arrive.